SRvSaha/CoWinVaccineSlotFinder/README.md

 // "PlaceName": PinCode
 "<REPLACE_ME_KEY>" : "<REPLACE_ME_VALUE>"
 }

 // You can use anything in PlaceName, PINCode is to be the PIN you wish to search for, as of now things are done for Mumbai and nearby areas.
-If you want to search say for a particular PIN Code of Mumbai let's say 400008 then the entry would look like this : "PINCodes": { "Mumbai": 400008 }.
-In case you want to search for multiple PIN Codes say 400008 and 400007, it would look something like this "PINCodes": { "Mumbai-1st": 400008, "Mumbai-2nd" : 400007 }
+// If you want to search say for a particular PIN Code of Mumbai let's say 400008 then the entry would look like this : "PINCodes": { "Mumbai": 400008 }.
+// Basically, Replace <REPLACE_ME_KEY> WITH "Mumbai" and <REPLACE_ME_VALUE> WITH 400008.
+//In case you want to search for multiple PIN Codes say 400008 and 400007, it would look something like this "PINCodes": { "Mumbai-1st": 400008, "Mumbai-2nd" : 400007}

 ```